trixi-framework/Trixi.jl/docs/src/visualization.md

 * `solution_variables` specifies the variables to be plotted.
 * `nvisnodes` sets the amount of nodes per element which the solution then is interpolated on.

-### Plotting a 2D solutions as a 1D plot
+### Plotting a 2D or 3D solutions as a 1D plot
-A 1D axis can be extracted from a 2D solution and be plotted as a 1D plot.
+A 1D axis can be extracted from a 2D or 3D solution and be plotted as a 1D plot.
-This is done by creating a `PlotData1D` object with a 2D `sol` as input.
+This is done by creating a `PlotData1D` object with a 2D/3D `sol` as input.
 ```julia
 julia> pd = PlotData1D(sol)
 ```